Banking details can be found below, or click on the “Support this Project” button.

-In August 2018, an INcontext team is returning to Uganda to do further trauma counselling training with South Sudanese refugees, including pastors and teachers.
+In August/September 2018, an INcontext team returned to Uganda to do further trauma counselling training with South Sudanese refugees, including pastors and teachers.

 While the world’s media attention is focused primarily on the wars in Syria, other parts of the world are locked in conflict as well.
 One of these conflicts is in South Sudan.
 The civil war started in December 2013 after a fallout between President Salva Kiir and Vice-President Riek Machar, which caused Machar to resign and lead rebel forces against Kiir’s government.